All Episodes

 Here was the way they were trying to get me.

-Your windows have to be covered with fly impregnable mesh.
+Your windows have to be covered with fly-impregnable mesh.

 Their interpretation was that that assumed you had a wall.

-I said, No, it doesn't say I have to have a wall.
+I said, no, it doesn't say I have to have a wall.

-This be this became the crux of the showdown.
+This became the crux of the showdown.

-And and they're you know, they're saying this is all illegal, we're gonna shut you down because you have to have a wall.
+We're going to shut you down because you have to have a wall.

 I said, it doesn't say I have to have a wall.